mir4a/mir4a.github.io/_posts/2015-08-08-challenge-accepted.markdown

 categories:
   - blog
   - challenge
-tags: algorithm, programming, javascript, challenge, goal
+tags: algorithm, programming, js, challenge, goal
 ---

 It's time to dig into algorithms!
 But seriously, I don't have a formal degree in Computer Science